-7.4.1 The North Pennine Moors SPA boundary is approximately 2.5km north of Ilkely, but most of the land between the two sites lies outside of the Bradford district.
-Housing allocations brought forward through the Bradford Core Strategy are therefore unlikely to have direct effects on SPA supporting habitats within this area.
-However, it is important that consideration is given to planning policies within the neighbouring planning authority to ensure this buffer between the SPA and the settlements within Wharfedale are conserved.
+Pennine Moors SPA49, which include two Amber category sites (AD/005 and IL/019).
+The importance of these sites to foraging SPA birds will be further assessed under the provisions of Policy SC8 prior to selecting sites for inclusion within the Allocations DPD.
+Developments brought forward through the Bradford Core Strategy are therefore unlikely to have direct effects on SPA supporting habitats within this area.
+However, it is important that consideration is given to planning policies within the neighbouring planning authority to ensure that sufficient off-site foraging habitats between the SPA and the settlements within Wharfedale are conserved.

 - 7.4.2 There is evidence of degradation to the bog habitats of the qualifying bird species of the SPA (particularly Golden Plover, Dunlin and Curlew) as a result of atmospheric pollution, both from industrial sources (past and present) and road traffic emissions.
-The nitrogen (but not acid) deposition loading at both locations investigated was found to significantly exceed the critical load. - 7.4.3 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to enable the nature of impacts to be properly explored.
+The nitrogen (but not acid) deposition loading at both locations investigated was found to significantly exceed the critical load.
+Under extreme or prolonged exposure this could result in changes to the extent and distribution of the habitats of qualifying bird species. - 7.4.3 However, linking pollution loads to development proposed through the Core Strategy is not straight forward and at present there is insufficient data to enable the nature of impacts to be properly explored.
 Examining the layout of the road network emanating northwards from Bradford district, impacts could be expected at Round Hill close to the A59 Kex Gill Road, and at Embsay Moor on the B6160 (nr Barden Tower).
-It is recommended that more detailed testing and traffic modelling is undertaken during the pre-allocations testing stage which will precede development of the Allocations DPD.
+It is recommended that more detailed traffic modelling is undertaken during the pre-allocations testing stage which will precede development of the Allocations DPD.

-7.4.4 The Bradford Core Strategy which does not allocate land for wind turbine development, is not likely to adversely affect the SPA which lies just over 2km to the north of the district boundary.
+7.4.4 The Bradford Core Strategy does not allocate land for wind turbine development and is not likely to adversely affect the SPA which lies just over 2km to the north of the district boundary.